 Houston Back & Neck Injury Attorneys

 Has an accident caused you or a loved one serious injury to the spinal cord, back or neck?
-Let expert Houston attorneys Neal Davis and Jed Silverman fight for your compensation.
+Let expert Houston attorney Neal Davis fight for your compensation.

 Neck and back pain are common ailments for Americans, whether it's due to poor posture or repetitive heavy lifting at work.
 However, many experience this debilitating pain due to an accident that has left their back, neck, or spinal cord damaged.

 Spinal cord injury currently affects around (PDF) 282,000 people across the United States and even more suffer from back and neck pain associated with whiplash and other catastrophic injuries.

 Combined, that's a large percentage of the population dealing with this sort of hindering pain.
 In many cases, this pain and suffering is due to an accident caused by another party, and can cost a victim time at work and expensive medical bills.
 If you've become the victim of such an injury, consult with a personal injury lawyer as soon as possible to discuss your case.

 Neal Davis is known for helping clients get the compensation they deserve.

 Our No Fee Guarantee ensures you won't pay a penny unless we win your case.
 Contact us today.

 What is Spinal Cord Injury?

 The spinal cord is a string-like bundle of nerves that runs through a person's vertebrae, connecting the brain with the rest of the body.
 Any injury to the back has the potential to, in turn, harm the spinal cord.
 Depending on the degree of trauma and the nature of the injury, SCIs can easily cause paralysis or a loss of movement or feeling in other areas of the body.